LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Experiments

 \subsection{Zero-shot Reasoning Tasks Evaluation}

 We evaluate zero-shot accuracy on a suite of commonsense and reading-comprehension benchmarks: ARC (Easy and Challenge) \cite{clark2018think}, HellaSwag \cite{zellers2019hellaswag}, WinoGrande \cite{sakaguchi2021winogrande}, PIQA \cite{bisk2020piqa}, BoolQ \cite{clark2019boolq}, and OpenBookQA (OBQA) \cite{mihaylov2018can}.
 All results are obtained using the LM Evaluation Harness \cite{eval-harness} with default task settings.
 Performance is summarized in Table~\ref{tab:benchmarks}, where we report, for each quantized model, the mean accuracy and mean recovery relative to the floating-point baseline averaged across tasks.
 Full per-benchmark results are provided in Appendix~\ref{apx:full-exp-results}.
 From the table, consistent with prior work \cite{egiazarian2025bridging, shao2025block}, combining RTN with QuaRot leads to performance degradation.
 In addition, while learning the transformations as in SpinQuant and FlatQuant or using block-wise transformations improve quantization performance, these methods remain limited and do not fully exploit the potential of transformation-based outlier suppression under MX quantization.
 In contrast, \MN{} achieves the best overall performance, indicating that explicitly accounting for both the MX quantization structure and the activation distribution via invertible affine transformations is more effective.
-Lastly, we observe a small advantage for the LU over QR parameterization, which we attribute to the optimization process of the QR, as it requires backpropagation through a matrix exponential.
 Appendix~\ref{apx:perplexity} further reports perplexity results on WikiText2, showing that \MN{} outperforms baseline methods on that benchmark as well.
+And Appendix \ref{apx:nvfp} compares \MN{} to baseline approaches under NVFP quantization.
+Here, as well, \MN{} outperforms baseline methods in most cases, at times almost reaching FP16 performance.

+Furthermore, examining both LU and QR variants of \MN{}, we observe a small advantage for the LU over QR parameterization.
+We attribute to the optimization process of the QR, as it requires backpropagation through a matrix exponential.
+We view this as a promising direction for future research, as in principle the QR variant should obtain better performance throughout.
+In Appendix~\ref{apx:condition-number} we show that both LU and QR parametrization of $\matsym{T}_1$ are well-conditioned, indicating that they can be inverted stably.